SimonMTan/Capstone/README.md

 <h1> About Homielist </h1>

 Homielist is inspired by [Facebook](https://facebook.com/).
 The site allow users to connect people across the world.
+The site host only cool people in the world , Check it out!

 **Live Site: [Homielist](https://homielist.onrender.com)**